hashicorp/nomad/website/source/docs/commands/read-write.html.md

 For the `secret/` backend, the key/value pairs are arbitrary and can be anything.
-For other backends, they're generally more strict, and the help system can tell you what data to send to Vault.
+For other backends, they're generally more strict, and the help system can tell you what data to send to Nomad.

-In addition to writing key/value pairs, Vault can write from a variety more sources.
+In addition to writing key/value pairs, Nomad can write from a variety more sources.

 #### stdin

 `vault write` can read data to write from stdin by using "-" as the value.
-If you use "-" as the entire argument, then Vault expects to read a JSON object from stdin.
+If you use "-" as the entire argument, then Nomad expects to read a JSON object from stdin.
 The example below is equivalent to the first example above.